"Dad, what does 'polygamy' mean?"

 "Because once again you've ruined everything," Mycroft snapped.
 "Why can't you ever just shut up, Sherlock?
 You're always talking and you never think-"

 Mycroft stopped, as abruptly as he'd started.
 Sherlock was looking at him in open-mouthed shock.
 Shock and, his brother perceived, deep hurt.
 Mycroft, the Mycroft he was convinced made the sun shine and the rain fall, had never had such harsh tones for him before.

 Mycroft felt a hot wave of anger - at himself.
 But when Sherlock's big grey eyes filled with tears, he shook himself out of it.
 "No, don't you dare cry," he said.
 "You're far too old to cry.
 Just get into bed and go to sleep."

 "Can I have a story?"
 Sherlock asked him in a little voice.

 Sherlock was well capable of reading his own book, but it had never happened this way before.
 Mycroft sat down in the chair by the door while Sherlock was reading.
 He didn't turn the light out or wish him goodnight or leave the room.
 He just sat there.

 "All right, you've finished that page, that's enough reading."
 Mycroft confiscated the book straight out of Sherlock's hands and put it back on its shelf.
 "And no, we're having none of your just-one-more-page routine either.
 Ready?"

-Sherlock knew better than to challenge Mycroft's tone with the just-one-more-page routine.
+Sherlock knew better than to challenge Mycroft's on the just-one-more-page routine.
 He settled into his pillows and nodded.
-Mycroft turned out the light; but there was enough light from the hall for Sherlock to see that he'd sat down in the chair again.
+Mycroft turned out the light, but there was enough light from the hall for Sherlock to see that he'd sat down in the chair again.